Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/325-custom-boot-order.md

 **Test description**

-This test aims to verify that the DUT boot from the suitable source, with the posibility to boot from other sources.
+This test aims to verify that the DUT boot from the suitable source, with the possibility to boot from other sources.

 **Test configuration data**